First Things First...

 Of course, the bank required paperwork in order to give me a loan, and – once that was done – a financing guarantee document from the bank needed to be provided to the builder.

-While this process was ongoing, the water well had been dug on the property (by the way, I have seen this well-drilling crew work on other locations, and I am very impressed – they can dig a well, case it, and be finished and gone within 24 hours).
+While this process was ongoing, the water well had been dug on the property (by the way, I have seen this well-drilling crew work on other locations, and I was very impressed – they can dig a well, case it, and be finished and gone within 24 hours).
 Anyway, when my well was dug and a water sample had been sent for analysis, it was recommended that I have a water treatment tank and filter installed.
 Those pieces of equipment took up room that I didn’t have with the existing house plans.
 After studying different options, I decided to have a small storage room added to the side of the house, with its own entrance.
 This added approximately 50 square feet of floor space to the house.
 Unfortunately, this small storage room changed the total size and layout of the house enough that another notification had to sent out to the neighbors – with the new plans – and they were given an additional 30 days to either comment or object to the house plans.

 Besides these documents that I’ve listed, I’ve probably forgotten other paperwork that needed to be completed.
 However, once all of the documents and permission forms had been obtained and signed, then a building permit was finally issued.
 This process had taken about five or six months since the building contract had been signed, and I was anxious to see the building get started.